emtee40/fdroid-wiki/Repository-Management-Overhaul/Representing-apps-from-multiple-repos.md

   * display current repo with its icon and add a button to switch to another repo which opens a dialog with the list of available repos for that app
   * use a dropdown to let users switch between different repos. then auto-set last selected as preferred?
 * Should installing an app from one repo auto-set that repo as the preferred one, so updates only come from it as well?
-* should we show updates available from other repos? (separate bonus feature!)
+* should we show (compatible) updates available from other repos? (separate bonus feature!)
   * in app details maybe add a badge to the tab for the repo with an update (may overload UI)
   * in updates tab, there could be a normal update item, but with special hint/text saying that this is not from the preferred repo
   * don't show system notification for updates in non-preferred repos